sergioburdisso/pyss3/docs/index.rst

 `PySS3`_ is a Python package that allows you to work with :ref:`ss3-classifier` in a very straightforward, interactive and visual way.
-In addition to the implementations of the classifier, PySS3 comes with a set of tools to help you to develop your machine learning models in a clearer and faster way.
+In addition to the implementation of the classifier, PySS3 comes with a set of tools to help you developing your machine learning models in a clearer and faster way.
 These tools let you analyze, monitor and understand your models by allowing you to see what they have actually learned and why.
 To achieve this, PySS3 provides you with 3 main components: the ``SS3``